JiaRuiming-1/AI-Trading/P4_Factor_Rearch/README.md

   Here is an example of coding in `Tushare_Coding.ipynb` file you can get a view.

 ## Two Stocks Portfolio Variance Example
-  Here is an example `portfolio_variance.ipynb` file to familiar how to code to calculte variance by Math Concept which display in the last institution.
+  Here is an example `portfolio_variance.ipynb` file to familiar how to code to calculte variance by Math Concept which display at last.

 ## PCA as a risk model
   Sometimes, to calculate variance of portfolio easily traped into dimensional disaster.
 PCA is a way to solve this problem.
 It can estimate portfolio risk   by principle component variance of projection so that successed to got dimensionality reduction.